Questions?

 • Design didn’t turn out as planned

-Never throw anything away!
-You will be amazed what all those little odds and ends will come in useful for later!
-A great way to reuse this soap is to do a confetti or mosaic effect where you would put all the bits and pieces of scrap soap in a mold and pour white soap around it to make a solid bar.
-I’ve even heard of people who make soap in this manner for homeless shelters and those who are underpriveliged.
-What a thoughtful way to give back to the community!
-You will be surprised how gorgeous the bars turn out.
-Learn more in Melt and Pour 101: Techniques.
+Never throw anything away as you will be amazed how all those little odds and ends will come in handy later.
+A great way to reuse this soap is to do a confetti or mosaic effect where you put all the bits and pieces of scrap soap in a mold and pour white soap around it to make a solid bar.
+I’ve even heard of people who make soap in this manner for homeless shelters and those who are underprivileged.
+This is a unique way to create beautiful soap bars.

 The soap smelled great but then the aroma dissipated.